Surviving Nursing School:

-Six years ago I graduated nursing school and roughly 8 years ago my girlfriend graduated nursing school.
+Seven years ago I graduated nursing school and roughly 9 years ago my girlfriend graduated nursing school.
 Yes, times change and the practice evolves, but nursing school was hard 10 years ago, and it will be hard 10 years from now.
 With COVID-19, things have gotten even more complicated for nursing students!
+However, you’re in luck as we discuss surviving nursing school, tips.

-However, it's for good reason though, we are taking care of probably the sickest patients and generation ever.
+Having said all that it’s for good reason though, we are taking care of probably the sickest patients and generation ever.
 With the advancement in technology and medicines, people live longer and the population grows older.
+However, it also grows more complex.

 New treatment plans and drugs are popping up seemingly every day, along with the newest evidence based practice research (EBP).
 If I’ve heard it once, I’ve heard it a thousand times, people tell me nursing school doesn’t prepare you for the “real life” as a nurse.

-Some points are well taken and I get that the stress of actually being responsible for sick patients may not be entirely yours as a student nurse, but many of the concepts learned in nursing school actually do translate directly to the profession.
+Some points are well taken and I get that the stress of actually being responsible for sick patients may not be entirely yours as a student nurse.
+However, many of the concepts learned in nursing school actually do translate directly to the profession.

 How can you survive nursing school?
 What advice can we give you to help in your own journey?